toUpperCase78/formula1-datasets/README.md

 ## IMPORTANT!

-_If you'd like to use these datasets and wish to perform your own analyses in your works, please don't forget to put a reference for the original owner's (**toUpperCase78**) repo._ **Thank you in advance...**
+_If you'd like to use these datasets and wish to perform your own analyses in your works, please don't forget to put a reference for the original owner's (**toUpperCase78**) repo and give kudos._ **Thank you in advance...**

 ## Featured Datasets

 Here are the datasets you can find:

+- 2019 - 2022 Season Race Results
-- 2019 - 2021 Season Race Calendar
+- 2019 - 2022 Season Race Calendar
 - 2019 - 2022 Season Drivers
 - 2021 - 2022 Season Teams
 - 2021 Season Sprint Qualifying Results
 - 2022 Season Qualifying Results
 - 2022 Season Sprint Race Results
-- 2019 - 2022 Season Race Results
 - 2022 Season Driver of the Day Vote Results
 - 2020 Season Driver Ratings from Codemasters F1 2020 Official Video Game (Initial, October 2020 & January 2021)
 - 2021 Season Driver Ratings from EA & Codemasters F1 2021 Official Video Game (Initial & January 2022)
 - 2022 Season Driver Ratings from EA & Codemasters F1 22 Video Game (Initial)
-- Race Results from Previous Seasons (2014 - 2018)
+- Race Results from Previous Seasons (2013 - 2018)

 ## Season Analyses